BLAZEGOD420/bru/README.md

 ## Download (Zip Folder)
 1. Download this [zip folder](bru.zip) to your computer by clicking the "download raw file" button.
 2. Extract the folder on your computer.
-3. Move the inside "bru" folder out of the extracted folder, and delete the now empty extracted folder.
+3. Move the inside `bru` folder out of the extracted folder, and delete the now empty extracted folder.
-5. Click into bru &rarr; bru.exe to run the program, feel free to pin the program to start or taskbar!
+5. Click into `bru` &rarr; `bru.exe` to run the program, feel free to pin the program to start or taskbar!